Cloris Leachman: 1989–2021: Later career and final roles

 One of Leachman's final roles was as Zorya Vechernyaya, one of the "old gods" who represented the evening star, in season one (2019) of the Showtime series American Gods.
-Leachman appears in the film Not to Forget (2021) in her final role.
-The movie, directed by Valerio Zanoli, stars Karen Grassle and 5 Academy Award winners: Cloris Leachman, Louis Gossett Jr, Tatum O'Neal, George Chakiris, and Olympia Dukakis.
+Leachman appears in the film Not to Forget (2021).
+The movie, directed by Valerio Zanoli, stars Karen Grassle and five Academy Award winners: Leachman, Louis Gossett Jr., Tatum O'Neal, George Chakiris, and Olympia Dukakis.
+In 2020 Leachman played the declining grandmother of a budding drag queen, who is struggling to cling to her last shred of freedom, in Jump, Darling.

 On May 14, 2006, she was awarded an honorary doctorate in fine arts from Drake University.